Logo Icon

 3. Collectively learn the concepts.

-4. Draw illustrations and charts, this will help you in corelating the laws together.
+4. Draw illustrations and charts to help you correlate the laws.

-5. Bifurcate and focus on major sections and changes that are made.
+5. Bifurcate and focus on the major sections and changes that are made.

 Conclusion:

-In a landmark move, India has undertaken a sweeping overhaul of its criminal justice system with the introduction of three pivotal laws: the Bharatiya Nyaya Sanhita, the Bharatiya Nagarik Suraksha Sanhita, and the Bharatiya Sakshya Adhiniyam.
+In a landmark move, India has undertaken a sweeping overhaul of its criminal justice system by introducing three pivotal laws: the Bharatiya Nyaya Sanhita, the Bharatiya Nagarik Suraksha Sanhita, and the Bharatiya Sakshya Adhiniyam.

-Effective from July 1, 2024, these new laws replace the colonial-era Indian Penal Code (IPC) of 1860, the Criminal Procedure Code (CrPC) of 1898, and the Indian Evidence Act of 1872, bringing significant reforms aimed at modernizing and streamlining the country’s legal framework.
+Effective from July 1, 2024, these new laws replace the colonial-era Indian Penal Code (IPC) of 1860, the Criminal Procedure Code (CrPC) of 1898, and the Indian Evidence Act of 1872, bringing significant reforms to modernise and streamline the country’s legal framework.

 These reforms are not merely cosmetic but represent a comprehensive reworking of India’s criminal laws to align with contemporary realities.